 Scientists using the Atacama Large Millimeter/submillimeter Array (ALMA) and the Karl G. Jansky Very Large Array (VLA) made a rare detection of a likely stellar flyby event in the Z Canis Majoris (Z CMa) star system.
 An intruder—not bound to the system—object came in close proximity to and interacted with the environment surrounding the binary protostar, causing the formation of chaotic, stretched-out streams of dust and gas in the disk surrounding it.

 Pulsars are neutron stars.
 They are formed when an old star explodes as a supernova, so you would expect to find them in the center of its supernova remnant.
 But not always.
 Astronomers have learned that some pulsars are ejected from its remnant.
 The Very Large Array has discovered one pulsar that is quite a kick.

-Join our host Summer Ash of the National Radio Astronomy Observatory as she talks about how hydrogen can tell us so much about the structure and evolution of the universe.
+Join our host Summer Ash of the National Radio Astronomy Observatory as she talks about how you can get a kick out of pulsars.